 While you can’t swim in the Reservoir itself, there’s a separate swimming area that’s maintained with filtered water and a sand beach.
 There is a small entry fee and parking is available.
 You can bring your boat too, as long as it’s non-motorized.
 Those taking public transport can access the Reservoir by the 77 bus.

 This is the famous setting of Henry David Thoreau’s Walden.
-In fact, you can even visit a replica of Thorau’s cabin in the woods.
+In fact, you can even visit the original location Thorau’s cabin in the woods.
+(The replica is no longer there, but there’s a marked-off spot).

 The pond itself is a popular swimming spot, but reviews are mixed when it comes to the water quality.
 In Thoreau’s time, the water was said to be crystal clear (the pond was created by a melted glacier, after all).
 Today, some say the water is clear compared to other swimming holes, while others complain that it’s dirty (and likely caused by too many swimmers peeing in the water).
-Still, Walden Pond remains a favorite for families, friends, and competitive swimmers.
+I went in June 2021, and found the water to be pretty on-par with the other Boston area swimming holes I’ve visited.
+Either way, Walden Pond remains a favorite for families, friends, and competitive swimmers.

-Parking costs $8 for residents and $30 for non-residents.
+Parking costs $8 for MA residents (determined by license plate) and $30 for non-residents.

 This small pond has a sand beach and playground for kids.
-Non-residents pay a small fee to enter, though the pond was residents-only in 2020 due to Covid.
+Non-residents pay a small fee to enter, though the pond is residents-only for day passes in 2022 (you have to buy a season pass for $90-190 as a non-resident).
 You can rent kayaks and paddleboards.

 Lake Cochituate is actually made up of 3 ponds: North Pond, Middle Pond, and Upper Pond.
 You can swim in Middle Pond, which has a small beach and is staffed with lifeguards in-season.